-First, don't get in the cab before you agree on a price from your starting point to the Central Market.
-Second, there are a dozen entry points into the market due to its size which takes up several city blocks.
+Second - there are a dozen entry points into the market due to its size which takes up several city blocks.
 You'll see vendors just outside the market and people bustling about from your taxi and should exit when you do - don't let the driver run up your fare by keeping you in the taxi longer than necessary, or tell you he has to go around the block to drop you off.

-You'll find all sorts of goodies at the Central Market from fresh produce and tropical fruit, meats and the freshest catch of fish, to leather goods, textiles, handmade guitars, livestock, and flea market finds.
-The livestock can be of the cuter variety like bunnies and peeps, so if you bring the kids along, don't tell them where they're really headed!
+You'll find all sorts of goodies at the Central Market from fresh produce, meats and the freshest catch of fish, to leather goods, textiles, handmade guitars, livestock, and flea market finds.
+They had a nice assortment of tropical fruit, and I even saw mangosteen, which I hadn't seen since we were in Bali.

-If you're concerned about theft, I would offer the same advice as if you were visiting a crowded market in ANY city in the world: leave your valuables or fine jewelry at home, and keep your money stowed away in a backpack or shoulder bag.
-Theft is rare, and most locals seem too busy to give your presence a second thought.
-I've found them to be welcoming, but busy, especially during peak times of day, but always willing to explain things and help out.
+If you're concerned about theft at the market, I would offer the same advice as if you were visiting a crowded market in ANY city in the world: leave your valuables or fine jewelry at home, and keep your money stowed away in a backpack or shoulder bag.
+Use Common Sense.